InternationalTradeAdministration/developerportal/_posts/2014-07-01-trade-leads.markdown

 ---

 #Trade Leads API
-The Trade Leads API provides contract opportunities for U.S. businesses interested in selling their products and services overseas.
-These leads come a variety of sources, and we will continue to work to expand the number of leads available.
+The Trade Leads API provides contract opportunities for U.S. businesses selling their products and services overseas.
+These leads come a variety of sources, and we will continue to expand the number of leads available.

 Developers can use this API to keep businesses aware of the latest leads in their industry or location.